Explosive Situation On Migrant Rescue Boat In Limbo Off Italy - UrduPoint

 'Explosive' Situation On Migrant Rescue Boat In Limbo Off Italy

-Italy has evacuated a handful of medical cases from the Open Arms but far-right Interior Minister Matteo Salvini has been refusing to allow the vessel to dock despite a European deal to take in those remaining.
+Italy has evacuated a handful of medical cases from the Open Arms ship but far-right Interior Minister Matteo Salvini has been refusing to allow the vessel to dock despite a European deal to take in those remaining on board.

 "Every second that passes, the bomb ticks a second closer.
 Either someone cuts the red cable and defuses this bomb now, or the Open Arms will explode," he told Spain's TVE television.

 "This is inhuman.
 We're close to land and people could swim there.
 They want to throw themselves in the water.
 It's untenable.
 They can't take it anymore."
-This is the umpteenth standoff between a charity vessel rescuing migrants making the perilous journey across the Mediterranean and Salvini, but this time set against the background of a political crisis in Rome.
+This is the latest in a series of standoffs between a charity vessel rescuing migrants making the perilous journey across the Mediterranean and a defiant Salvini, this time set against the background of a political crisis in Rome.

-Thursday saw sparring between Prime Minister Giuseppe Conte and Salvini, who last week pulled his party out of the ruling coalition in the hope of toppling the 14-month-old government.
+-- 'I will not give in' -- "I will not give in," Salvini said in a statement, accusing the NGO of "taking the world for ride for the nth time."
+The Open Arms "has been dancing around the Mediterranean Sea for days with the sole aim of picking up as many people as possible to as always, bring them only to Italy."
+"In all this time it could have gone to a Spanish port and back three times!
+These NGOs are just interested in scoring political points at the expense of the migrants and our country," he said.

-Salvini's anti-immigrant League party has been squabbling with coalition partner the anti-establishment Five Star Movement (M5S) over a host of issues.
+Salvini last week pulled his party out of the ruling coalition in the hope of toppling the 14-month-old government, blaming his erstwhile coalition partner, the anti-establishment Five Star Movement (M5S) for a host of problems.

-"France, Germany, Romania, Portugal, Spain and Luxembourg have told me that they are ready to welcome the migrants," Conte said in an open letter to Salvini, who has sought to bar all NGO rescue vessels from entering Italian waters.
+Italian Prime Minister Giuseppe Conte meanwhile blasted Salvini, saying "France, Germany, Romania, Portugal, Spain and Luxembourg have told me that they are ready to welcome the migrants".

-In a distinct change of tone since the coalition disintegrated last week, Conte slammed what he called Salvini's "obsessive focus" on an immigration policy reduced to the phrase "closed ports".
+Salvini has developed an "obsessive focus" on the issue, reducing policy to the phrase "closed ports," he charged.

-Salvini says that Italy bears an unfair burden as the first port of call for refugees crossing the Mediterranean.
+Salvini says that Italy has been bearing an unfair burden as the first port of call for refugees crossing the Mediterranean.

 "People cannot be left at sea for days on end.
 Predictable, regional and fair approach urgently needed so no rescued person is again left at sea for so long," the UNHCR tweeted.